steve904/doc-and-blog/content/blog/camera.md

 ---
 ## Senior Portraits in Spring

 Got a couple of senior portraits that I need to take care of.
 One for my son, Joe...an also for a friend of the family...Jessica.

-Some things to do/have for these photo shoots:
+Things they will need:

-*   Couple of changes of clothes
+*   Couple of changes of clothes (maybe)
+*   BYOM - Bring your own music
 *   Hair cut/styled
 *   Makeup for Jessica
+*   Comfortable pair of shoes to walk in
+*   Shoes for the shoot when we shoot full length
+*   Have fun
-*
+*   Water/bottle